Adela Stockton, Accredited Counsellor, Supervisor, Trainer (COSCA, BACP)

 Concession: £35 (two places)

-Two FREE places are offered for individuals who are suffering distress as a result of experiencing displacement or war.
+Two FREE places are offered for individuals from the asylum seeking community.
 Please email me for a referral form.

 All sessions last for 50 minutes

 If you would like to book an appointment, please text or email me now.
 Messages can be left securely.
 I will reply as soon as I can, if you do not receive a response within 24 hrs, please re-send your message.
 More information about bookings, including what to expect from your first consultation, can be found at my website following the link above.

 If you need to cancel or postpone your appointment, a minimum of 48 hours notice is requested if possible or the full fee may become payable.

 - The Efficacy of Psychodynamic Psychotherapy by Jonathon Shedler, American Psychologist, Feb/March 2010, Vol 66 (2), pp.98-109